Alialdin99/stack/README.md

 # stack
-an implementation for the stack data structure
+an implementation for the stack data structure that uses templates to allow any data types